UnderhillForge/314Sign/readme.md

 **Version 0.9.1** | [License: CC BY-NC 4.0](LICENSE)

 > **No apps.
 No logins.
 No tech skills.**
-> Just point a mobile browser at edit.html, make changes, and **watch it update instantly** on screen.
+> Just point a mobile browser at http://YOUR-HOSTNAME.local/start, make changes and **watch it update instantly** on screen.

 314Sign turns any **Raspberry Pi** (with fullpageOS or Raspberry Pi OS Lite 64-bit) into a **beautiful, live-updating digital sign** — perfect for **restaurants, private clubs, cafés, or kitchens**.